 YES!
 Any activity involving boiling water and hot steam involves a risk of burning.
 So be careful!
 If you are making your own steam at home, of course make sure you don’t touch the boiling water, but we also recommend that you wave your hand over your steaming pot to gauge heat and appropriate squatting distance.

-This varies from woman to woman, and depends on countless individual factors including your age, where you are in your cycle, why you are steaming, what kinds of periods you have been experiencing, if you are trying to get pregnant or if you are post-partum, if you have any specific variety of pelvic pain, what your personal emotional/psychological/spiritual state is, etc. Because every woman is different, results will always vary.
+This varies from woman to woman, and depends on countless individual factors including your age, where you are in your cycle, why you are steaming, what kinds of periods you have been experiencing, if you are trying to get pregnant or if you are post-partum, what your personal emotional/psychological/spiritual state is, etc. Because every woman is different, results will always vary.

-Given the above, you can generally expect to feel immediately relaxed, more in tune with your womb space, rejuvenated, confident, and open to your feminine creativity.
+That being said, you can generally expect to feel immediately relaxed, more in tune with your womb space and vagina, rejuvenated, confident, and open to your feminine creativity.
 Intense emotional release during a steam session is also very common—you might laugh or cry, and that is great!
 Check out some of our Steam Stories to hear what other women are saying about the experience.

 No. Leiamoon is an organization dedicated to empowering the womb and raising divine feminine consciousness on the planet.
 We share information from a network of experts (including many doctors) and relevant research, and develop products in line with this goal.